ZoFia: Zero-Shot Fake News Detection with Entity-Guided Retrieval and Multi-LLM Interaction: Stage 2: Multi-LLM Interaction

 To maintain objective independence, each dimension is evaluated in an isolated session.
-For each dimension, LLM explicitly indicates whether it reflects the news is real or fake.
-This agent uses 2 quadrants of Multi-source Information Matrix: LLM internal knowledge and in-news information from the original news text.
+For each dimension, the LLM explicitly indicates whether it reflects the news is real or fake.
+It uses 2 quadrants of the Multi-Source Information Matrix: LLM internal knowledge and in-news information.